Cavite: Water resources

 The hydrological network of the province is composed of seven major rivers and its tributaries.
 These river systems generally flows from the highlands of Tagaytay and Maragondon to Manila Bay.
 Numerous springs, waterfalls and rivers found in the upland areas of the province, have been developed for tourism.
 In the lowland areas, hundreds of artesian wells and deep wells provide water supply for both residential and irrigation purposes.

 Cavite shoreline stretches about 123 km.
 The communities located along the coast are Cavite City, Bacoor, Kawit, Noveleta, Rosario, Tanza, Naic, Maragondon, and Ternate.
 The richness of Cavite's coastal resources is a major producer of oysters and mussels.
 The fishing industry also produces shrimp and bangus (milkfish).
 The western coastline are lined with pale gray sand beaches popular with tourists.
 Thus, fishery and tourism contribute to the economic activity of the province.

 Major rivers

-These rivers are known to have various tributaries passing through the municipalities of the province:
+These rivers are known to have various tributaries passing through the municipalities of the province (not including unnamed rivers):